alex-nemeth/evalutron/README.md

 The aim of this tool is to provide a way of getting such calculations with ease, requiring **as little input as possible**, therefore allowing the user to skip a lot of excel work, or often even coding.

-The development of this web application is the main focus of my bachelor's thesis, and is built primarily with **Angular 17, RxJS & TailwindCSS**.
+This web application is built with **Angular 17, RxJS, Material & TailwindCSS**.